UC Master Gardeners, Santa Clara County, CA

 Note: The external color of the bulb can be white or purple, but the flesh will still be white.

 Kohlrabi Duo, Hybrid The white flesh is deliciously sweet and juicy.
 Can be eaten raw or cooked.
 Mix of green Kongo and purple Kohlibri varieties.
-8–10" tall.
-Plant 4–6" apart.
+8–10 inches tall.
+Plant 4–6 inches apart.

 Other recommended varieties: Early Purple Vienna, Kohlibri, White Vienna